alexbhatt/win10setup/README.md

 ```

 ### Linux distribution
-An alternative disto would be Debian.
+An alternative distro would be Debian, but Ubuntu is the most common.
 It is helpful to have a WSL Linux distro available for testing out containers.
-Note you may not have access to the wider system environment from within WSL.
+Note you may not have access to the wider system environment and AD access from within WSL.

 1. WSL actviated
 1. [manually download a Linux distribution as the Microsoft Store is unavailable](https://docs.microsoft.com/en-us/windows/wsl/install-manual)
 1. [Follow the guide to install](https://docs.microsoft.com/en-us/windows/wsl/install-on-server)
 1. Setup root user account on the first time you run the distro, this is separate from your AD account and is purely for managing the distro in the closed environment.

+#### Ubuntu 20.04
 ```powershell
 # Administrator: PowerShell
 	cd $HOME